GetSetAbhi/MICROSERVICES-SPRINGBOOT-DOCKER-KUBERNETES/README.md

 that have to be passed on to the microservices are added to the application.yml

-User Following Endpoints and payloads to work with the microservices.
+Use the Following Endpoints and payloads to work with the microservices.

-Make sure mysql is installed.
+**Make sure mysql is installed.**

 ## Product - Service